rodpayne/home-assistant/docs/PersonDetection_person_location.md

 Note that the person location sensor state is triggered by state changes such as a device changing zones, so a phone left at home does not get a vote for "home".
 The assumption is that if the device is moving, then the person has it.
 An effort is also made to show more respect to devices with a higher GPS accuracy.

-If you prefer the selection priority that the built-in Person integration provides, only call the person_location service for the `person.<personName>` tracker rather than the upstream device trackers.
+The built-in Person integration competes somewhat in combining the status of multiple device trackers.
+I expect that its ability to determine the actual presence and location of a person will improve with time.
+If you prefer the selection priority that the built-in Person integration provides, only call the `person_location/process_trigger` service for change of the `person.<personName>` entity rather than the upstream device trackers.
 Do not mix the two.

 #### **Person location sensor example (output)**